Islandora-Collaboration-Group/islandora_webform/docs/help_with_icg_webform_for_users.md

-# How to Use an Islandora Webform - For End Users
+# For End Users: How to Use an Islandora Webform
 (last updated: May 23, 2017, Peter MacDonald)

 ## Table of Contents